Grasscloth is enjoying a bit of a revival, one that we love to see.

 However, the “paneling” effect that you get with grasscloth or other woven-looking wallpapers is unavoidable!

-The visibility of the seams between strips of grasscloth is unavoidable.
+The visibility of the seams between strips of grasscloth, or any fabric-look wallpaper, is unavoidable.
 It cannot be eliminated, it’s the nature of the beast.
 The texture of the fibers will not “match up” at the edges, and will not be uniform.

 Therefore, if you love grasscloth or similar textured wallpapers, consider the “paneling” to be part of the charm and authenticity.
 There’s nothing else quite like it!

 This is not a function of the cost of the wallcovering, or a reflection of quality.
-Sometimes you’re lucky and can barely notice it, as in this pale pink silk-looking wallcovering we installed in a home office:
+Nor it is about the skill of the installer.